5 Important Post-Purchase Emails You Need to Drive Sales

 You’ve already spent the money to acquire a new customer.
 You could spend the same time and effort to acquire another new customer or much less time and money to keep the same one.

-This final email is crucial for customer retention.
+This fifth email is crucial for customer retention.
 When a customer re-orders, they become that goldmine that is the repeat customer.

 Don’t Waste Post-Purchase Emails